Desperately Seeking Susan: Legacy

-According to some authors, upon its release the film garnered cult status in some audiences, with Hadley Freeman from The Guardian referring to the movie as a "80s cult classic".
-The film also impacted the fashion of teenage girls, and scholars in film studies, including Sarah Street have used the film as an example of the connection of fashion and cinema industries.
+Upon release, the film developed cult status in some audiences, with Hadley Freeman from The Guardian referring to the movie as an "80s cult classic".
+It also impacted the fashion of teenage girls, and scholars in film studies, including Sarah Street had used the film as an example of connections between fashion and cinema industries.
 Tracey Lomrantz Lester from Glamour slightly referred to the movie as one of the best fashion films of the era, while Derek Blasberg picked it as his favorite film that best embodied the 1980s fashion.
 Movie's costume designer, Santo Loquasto reportedly sought inspiration for Susan's wardrobe in Madonna's own closet.
 In 2019, Laird Borrelli-Persson from Vogue stated, "fashion's so corporate these days, Desperately Seeking Susan reminds us that clothing is a personal signifier of identity connected to place and time."
 The style influenced other figures at some stage, like South African performer PJ Powers.
+In 2014, the jacket worn by Madonna with a pyramid at its center, fetched $252,000 in an auction.

 Writing for Washington Post in 1985, Paul Attanasio considered the film as "the first big yuppie movie of the '80s", and further explains that yuppies are "the first generation to grow up exclusively on mass-marketed culture".
 In 2017, Ben Reardon from Vice commented: "Desperately Seeking Susan defined the times and withstands performance after performance, and has been referenced, riffed on and re-rubbed by every designer and wannabe star till Doomsday."
-Kirk Ellis, from The Hollywood Reporter, said in 2019, the movie "could well usher in a whole new subgenre: New Wave screwball comedy".
+Kirk Ellis, from The Hollywood Reporter, said the movie "could well usher in a whole new subgenre: New Wave screwball comedy".
+The movie also has been noted as a "cult feminist classic".
+In 2022, Garin Pirnia from Mental Floss considered the film "still packs a powerful feminist punch".
+He also said, at the time, and even somewhat by today's standards Desperately Seeking Susan "was revolutionary in that it featured two female leads and was written, produced, and directed by women".

-Madonna's presence, "contributed significantly to its film success", and her character also "becomes a pivotal plot point".
-Author Alicia Malone also said, film director Susan Seidelman is probably best known for this film.
-Associate professor Diane Pecknold in American Icons (2006) believes the film produced a new idiomatic phrase considering the newspapers headlines ([...]
-Desperately Seeking).
+Madonna's popularity caused the film to be perceived as a "Madonna movie" by critics, a label that even Rosanna Arquette followed.
+Although Madonna was not billed as the lead actress, her character became a "film's pivotal plot point", contributing "significantly to its film success".
+Author Alicia Malone and The Guardian's Arwa Mahdawi, also said film director Susan Seidelman is probably best known for this film.
+With Mahdawi saying "You couldn't have a film season about New York in the 70s and 80s without including Seidelman's work".
+Associate professor Diane Pecknold in American Icons (2006) believes the film produced a new idiomatic phrase considering the newspapers headlines with the phrase Desperately Seeking [...].
+In 2023, the Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.

+In October 2025, the film was screened as 'A Tribute to Susan Seidelman' at the 20th Rome Film Festival.